shakacode/rescript-logger/README.md

 - `error`: log `error` messages only
 - `off`: don't log anything (i.e. production mode)

-If `RE_LOG` is not defined or set to `off`, nothing will be logged and none of the log entries will appear in your JS assets.
+If `BS_LOG` is not defined or set to `off`, nothing will be logged and none of the log entries will appear in your JS assets.

 ### PPX vs non-PPX
 PPX gives you ability to customize maximum log level of your build.
 If for some reason you want to use non-PPX api, then you have to handle elimination of log entries yourself on post-compilation stage.